nclifton/TruckerTracker/readme.md

 ## Official Documentation

-Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
+Documentation for TruckerTracker will eventually be available on the [TruckerTracker.services web site](http://truckertracker.services).

 ## Contributing